+The overall {\em performance goal} of a cache is to improve the request throughput and reduce the request latency.
+Despite this, researchers have resorted to using the cache {\em hit ratio} (fraction of requests found in the cache) as a {\em proxy} for measuring performance~\cite{yang_large_2020,yang_segcache_2021,sabnis_tragen_2021,cheng_take_2023,mcallister_kangaroo_2021,berg_cachelib_2020,sundarrajan_footprint_2017,sabnis_jedi_2022,willick1993disk,chen1995write,zhu2012saving,hafeez2018elmem}.
 Maximizing the hit ratio makes intuitive sense for improving system performance since we want to maximize the fraction of accesses that can be completed quickly from the cache and minimize the fraction of accesses that need to go to the slow disk. \begin{quote} {\em But what if this intuition is wrong?
 What if increasing the hit ratio actually hurts performance?} \end{quote} This is the question investigated in this paper.
 The cache eviction algorithms we evaluate are summarized in Table~\ref{table:alg}.